 Diversity Education: A Life Skills Pathway

-Our functional English and Maths programs underpin the foundation of our curriculum.
-Students are taught knowledge, skills, and attitudes that they will require throughout their lives to live and work as confidently and independently as possible.
+Our functional English and Maths programs are the foundation of our curriculum.
+Students are taught knowledge and skills that they will require throughout their lives to live and work as confidently and independently as possible.
 Students are given opportunities throughout our programs to practise, refine and develop their skills through a practical, hands-on approach.

 Community Access Program

 The weekly Community Access Program offers the students opportunity to engage with their local community.
 Under the care and guidance of the staff, this program assists the students to develop skills, knowledge and understanding across the following areas:

 - Communicating effectively with others

 - Organisational and problem-solving skills

 As examples, students may access the following locations: